Vasanthgigi/Loader-Runner/README.md

 1. startRunningLoader()
 2. stopRunnerLoading() </h6>

-note: Achieved by Auto-layout.
+note: Achieved by auto-layout and written in swift 5.
 Feel free to download and use it.
 Cheers!

 ![Loader-Runner Demo](runner.gif)